 The first thing you'll want to do is give your new template a name for future reference.
 Naming your templates is SUPER important, so you won't have any challenges finding the right template that you need down the road.

-Pro Tip: Since all documents, including proposals, contracts, questionnaires AND brochures are all housed here as document templates, we recommend starting your template name with some indication of WHAT type of document this is, just to make it super easy and straightforward - and since templates are organized alphabetically, it helps to see each type of document grouped together.
+Pro Tip: Since all documents, including brochures, contracts, questionnaires AND proposals are all housed here as document templates, we recommend starting your template name with some indication of WHAT type of document this is, just to make it super easy and straightforward - and since templates are organized alphabetically, it helps to see each type of document grouped together.

 Proposal // Full Service Planning